She kept quiet for years. Now this doctor is talking about her own disability

-This week, Dr. Paige Church was front and centre, as part of a medical team that achieved a Canadian first: Successfully performing in-utero surgery to repair a fetus with spina bifida, an operation that had never been done in this country before.
+Last November, a Canadian medical team achieved a first: Successfully performing in-utero surgery to repair a fetus with spina bifida, an operation that had never been done in this country before.

 The birth defect can lead to lifelong disability.
-The baby they operated on, Eiko Crisostomo, is now almost three months old and thriving, her mother said at a news conference earlier this week.
+The baby they operated on, Eiko Crisostomo, is now almost a year old, and thriving, according to a recent report from her mother.

 But surgeons weren't the only ones providing care to the baby and her family.
-Dr. Paige Church, the director of the Neonatal Follow-Up Clinic at Toronto's Sunnybrook Health Sciences Centre counseled the baby's parents on what to expect from their newborn and her condition
+Dr. Paige Church, the director of the Neonatal Follow-Up Clinic at Toronto's Sunnybrook Health Sciences Centre counselled the baby's parents on what to expect from their newborn and her condition.

 It's a role for which she's uniquely suited.
 In addition to her role at Sunnybrook, she's a developmental pediatrician in the spina bifida program at Toronto's Holland Bloorview Kids Rehabilitation Hospital.

-It was something she put a lot of energy into hiding, for fear that it might be seen as a weakness in a "medical culture that is not very forgiving of our own colleagues having any issues."
+They were unaware because for years, she hid her condition, fearing that it might be seen as a weakness in what she describes as a "medical culture that is not very forgiving of our own colleagues having any issues."

 I had wanted to be a doctor my whole life, so the last thing is wanting to have this get in the way of that.- Dr. Paige Church, who has spina bifida